 Key Contributions

-• One of the first direct experimental comparisons of textual, AI-image, and decontextualized-video disinformation within a single design.
+• One of the first direct experimental comparisons of textual, AI-generated still-image, and decontextualized video disinformation within a single design.

-• Empirically tempers alarmist narratives about generative AI by showing that low-tech video decontextualization can be more persuasive than AI-generated stills.
+• Challenges alarmist framing of generative AI by showing that low-tech video decontextualization can be more persuasive than AI-generated imagery.

-• Clarifies moderating roles of conspiracy mentality, media distrust, and self-perceived media literacy.
+• Clarifies moderating roles of conspiracy mentality, media distrust, and self-perceived media literacy across modalities.

 Methods